Omar Rodriguez Lopez Group: 2010–2012: Deantoni Parks joins ORLG & The Mars Volta

-During 2010, Omar had also released a record of older material performed along with Elvin Estela (DJ Nobody) featuring no guitars, Tychozorente, and a collection of songs featuring Ximena & Lisa Papineau as vocalists, Cizaña de los Amores.
+During 2010, Omar also released a record of older material performed along with Elvin Estela (DJ Nobody) featuring no guitars, Tychozorente, and a collection of songs featuring Ximena & Lisa Papineau as vocalists, Cizaña de los Amores.
 Then, as surprise digital releases concluding the Group's 2010 touring, Mantra Hiroshima, the second record to feature drumming by Zach Hill, and the appreciatively titled Dōitashimashite, the Group's second live release capturing the U.S. tour, were delivered.
 Next came the anticipated studio album, Un Escorpión Perfumado, including Marcel, Deantoni, and more vocals by Omar by year's end.

 2011 began with another ORLG tour, starting with the performance at the Rodriguez Lopez Productions and Sargent House showcase at the SXSW Music Festival.
 A special guest was said to join the group on stage, which turned out to be Cedric in place of Ximena as vocalist.
 Most of the songs premiered during the tour turned out to be new songs of The Mars Volta, eventually released a year later on Noctourniquet.
 On several shows missed by Cedric due to his voice illness, the band played all instrumental material consisting mostly of the compositions which are believed to be from the upcoming Vato Negro album.

-In December 2011, the Omar Rodriguez-Lopez Trio (Rodriguez-Lopez, Alderete, Parks) toured Australia, playing 7 concerts in as many days through 5 cities.
+In December 2011, the Omar Rodriguez-Lopez Trio (Rodriguez-Lopez, Alderete, Parks) toured Australia, playing 7 concerts in as many days through five cities.
 On this tour they were supported by Le Butcherettes, with Omar Rodriguez-Lopez pulling double duty and playing bass for them.
-For the performance at 2012 Metamorphose Festival in Japan the trio was joined for the first time by Teri Gender Bender, Le Butcherettes vocalist, playing 3 songs from then-unreleased album Octopus Kool Aid.
+For the performance at 2012 Metamorphose Festival in Japan, the trio was joined for the first time by Teri Gender Bender, Le Butcherettes vocalist, playing three songs from then-unreleased album Octopus Kool Aid.